 This is the fifth iteration of the OASIS form; it began life as a pilot/concept in 2001 and was last updated in 2007 when OASIS was expanded to cover Scotland and a further module

 to record fine detail of geophysical surveys (OASIS IV).
 The latest redevelopment introduces a myriad of improvements and features requested by all the user community and which we sincerely hope will make it easier to use.
-As a component of HIAS in England, and Scotland’s Archaeology Strategy OASIS will also play a pivotal role in facilitating the sharing and access of information from all parts of the sector.
+As a component of HIAS in England, Scotland’s Archaeology Strategy, and facilitating reporting to Archaeology Scotland’s Discovery and Excavation in Scotland, OASIS will also play a pivotal role in facilitating the sharing and access of information from all parts of the sector.